lambdamikel/picoram2090/README.md

 Before powering on the Microtronic, make sure PicoRAM 2090 is running!
 Turn on PicoRAM by pushing the POWER button.

-The `PWR`LED on the MikroE speech daugher board should come on immediately, as well as the OLED display.
+The `PWR`LED on the MikroE speech daughter board should come on immediately, as well as the OLED display.

 ### Audio